 After another hour of climbing and crawling, we split into two groups, Kathy and I staying behind to poke around more leisurely while the others scrambled off to find a further passage.
 Kathy wants to show me some small rimstone pools just up a small incline.
 Miniature dams on a miniature terraced hillside, they look like an aerial scene from a film of the Indian countryside.
 A little farther up the incline I see a cleft in the stone.
 A tight passage, Kathy says, but short, maybe fifteen feet.
 You’re on your belly but there’s still a good four inches above your head.
 I want to try it, I tell her.
 Away from the others, Kathy’s calm presence nearby, I want to do it.
 Kathy hesitates and then leads me up, describes it again, pointing out that if she goes first I’ll see her light on the other end.
 It’ll be something clear to scooch toward.
 She wiggles through in fifteen seconds with no trouble.
 I start through.

 I get a third of the way in.
 I’m on my belly, arms stretched out ahead.
-I can move my head, lift it slightly to look for the end, lay it sideways on the floor, inch forward with my hands and elbows, but I have to stay ?at on my belly.
+I can move my head, lift it slightly to look for the end, lay it sideways on the floor, inch forward with my hands and elbows, but I have to stay flat on my belly.
 I can’t sit up or draw my knees up close to my chest, which is what I suddenly want to do.

 How to explain it?
 Some curtain falls, blocks off your ability to be rational.
 I stop where I am, head turned sideways, staring at the passage wall.
 I’m pretty sure Kathy’s talking to me but my heart’s begun to race, its pounding far louder than her calm voice, which sounds muffled now, trying to get through to me, halfway out of a nightmare, the sheets wrapped around my face, the air thick with dread, only these sheets are made of stone and I can’t claw them away from my face, can’t even get my hands close to my face.
 My body’s instinct to escape is suddenly distended, swollen, flooding every available place in my mind.
 A reckless instinct, incapable of negotiation, completely oblivious to the tiny part of my shrunken mind that sends out one last gasping word of restraint — wait, wait — it sweeps wildly through the body, which wants immediately to heed the new command: run, run.
 I try to bend my right leg, as if readying for a sprint, but my knee smashes immediately into the wall.
 It’s as if I’m in a full-body straightjacket shoved headfirst into a too-small casing inside solid stone.